dzsezer/solidDNPliquids_g-tensor/README.md

 # solidDNPliquid_g-tensor

-This is a supplementary repository for the manuscripts "The solid effect of dynamic nuclear polarization in liquids II: Accounting for g-tensor anisotropy at high magntic fields" (https://doi.org/10.5194/mr-2023-10).
+This is a supplementary repository for the manuscript "The solid effect of dynamic nuclear polarization in liquids II: Accounting for g-tensor anisotropy at high magntic fields" (https://doi.org/10.5194/mr-2023-10).
 The provided files generate the figures in the manuscripts.
 If needed, please contact Deniz Sezer for explanations.

 The included files are as follows: